 Oral contraceptives and the skin

-Oral contraceptives, or birth control pills, are the medications that prevent pregnancy.
+An oral contraceptive, or birth control pill, is a medication that prevents pregnancy.
 They contain either two hormones combined (oestrogen and progestin) or a single hormone (progestin).

 - The oestrogen component is usually ethinyl oestradiol.